Equivalent expressions

 Apply properties of operations as strategies to add, subtract, factor, and expand linear expressions with rational coefficients.

-[FREE] Equivalent Expressions Worksheet (Grade 6 to 8)
+[FREE] Equivalent Expressions Worksheet (Grade 6)

-[FREE] Equivalent Expressions Worksheet (Grade 6 to 8)
+[FREE] Equivalent Expressions Worksheet (Grade 6)

-[FREE] Equivalent Expressions Worksheet (Grade 6 to 8)
+[FREE] Equivalent Expressions Worksheet (Grade 6)

 DOWNLOAD FREE